MatildeElene/DAM_26/README.md

 Monarch names were automatically converted into unique identifiers (**monarch_id**) by transforming all characters to lowercase and replacing whitespace with underscores using regular expressions.
 Roman numerals were retained as lowercase letters (e.g., Christian IV → christian_iv) to distinguish between monarchs sharing the same regnal name, while avoiding unnecessary conversion to Arabic numerals.

+Missing data were first inspected.
+As expected, the start_reign value for the first monarch and the end_reign value for the current monarch are missing.
+These values were retained as NA, as they reflect genuinely unavailable information rather than data entry errors.
+Observations with missing values under [date_birth] and date_death were excluded only from analyses requiring the relevant variables, rather than being removed from the complete dataset.

 Following cleaning, the final tidy monarchy CSV file contained 52 observations (monarchs) and 6 variables (monarch_name, monarch_id, date_birth, date_death, start_reign and end_reign).